 To break a bad habit, you have to make it invisible: hide the chocolate in the back of the fridge (or don’t buy it at all), move the TV out of the living room (or hide it in the cupboard or sell it altogether), delete Facebook on your phone (to limit your wasting time on social media), and so on.

 2. Make it attractive

-In order for a habit to stick, it needs to be attractive for you.
-The more attractive an opportunity is, the more likely it is to become habit forming.
+For a habit to stick, it needs to be attractive to you.
+The more attractive an opportunity is, the more likely it is to become habit-forming.

-It’s all about the dopamine – which is the chemical that is released when you receive a reward (you eat chocolate), but also when you anticipate a reward (you buy the chocolate).
+It’s all about dopamine – the chemical released when you receive a reward (you eat chocolate) and when you anticipate a reward (you buy the chocolate).

 Habits are dopamine-driven feedback loops.
-It’s the anticipation of reward that drives us into action, not the reward per se (also not getting the reward will push you not do the action).
+The anticipation of the reward drives us into action, not the reward per se (also, not getting the reward will push you not to do the action).

 Combined with habit stacking, temptation building will look like this:

 Another method to build better habits is to create a motivation ritual: associate a new habit with another behaviour you enjoy.
 For example, if there’s a favourite song that you listen to when you are happy, you can listen to that song to bring happiness into what you are doing now.